• Home

 Top 10 Tools/Gardening Items

-Things that are wearing out and beat up are generally the things you like the best.
 These are the 10 most well-worn tools, gadgets, gizmos and other gardening items you’ll find in my garage:

 1.)
 Pruners.
 I use ‘em to clip perennials, prune most shrubs and sometimes to cut wire or ham sandwiches.
 A very versatile invention when they’re not lost in the bushes.
-I’ve never sprung for the pro-grade Felco brand pruners.
-I’m satisfied with cheaper Corona bypass pruners – so long as I keep them sharp (reminder to self).
+I’ve never sprung for the pricey, pro-grade Felco brand pruners.
+I’m satisfied with cheaper Corona or Bahco bypass pruners – so long as I keep them sharp (reminder to self).

 Just one use for my handy-dandy 5-gallon buckets.